NEW BOAT BUILDERS HOME PAGE

 Crevice Corrosion.
 Stainless steels are prone to crevice corrosion.
 Moisture gets into microscopic hairline cracks or pits, where oxygen is excluded, and corrosion sets in.
 Often these cracks are in welds.
 However, if kept dry and checked regularly, stainless steel can last for a lifetime.
 So stainless is best used where it is exposed to the air and has little exposure to moisture.
 Also stainless, like aluminum, needs to be marine grade, usually 300 series such as 316L.
 It is also a common belief that stainless steel is non-magnetic.
 This is not true of all stainless steels.
 Be sure you have the correct grade of stainless.
 Marine grade stainless is non-magnetic.

-Wood boats suffer from a special kind of corrosion called woodburning around metal fasteners.
-This type of corrosion is caused primarily by leaks and oxygen starvation around the fastener, and over protecting the boat with anodes.
+Wood boats suffer from a special kind of corrosion called fastener corrosion or woodburning around metal fasteners.
+This type of corrosion is caused primarily by water seeps and oxygen starvation around the fastener, and over protecting the boat with anodes.
 Yes, you can put too many anodes on the boat.
 The fasteners in wood boats are generally metal screws but boat nails, rivets, and bolts also suffer from this.
 In many old boats the screws are galvanized.
-At the point where the screw meets the wood and oxygen is excluded, sodium hydroxide forms, that eat away at the metal and destroys the wood immediately around the fastener.
+At the point where the screw meets the wood and oxygen is excluded, sodium hydroxide forms, which eats away at the metal and destroys the wood immediately around the fastener.
 Sometimes this can be spotted in bare wood by a dark ring around the fastener.
-But more often than not you cannot see any sign of this type of corrosion.
-Marine surveyors will often remove fasteners at random looking for this type of corrosion.
-Any that are corroded must be replaced.
+But more often than not you cannot see any outward sign of this type of corrosion.
+Marine surveyors will often remove fasteners at random looking for it.
+Any fasteners that are corroded must be replaced.
 But, you cannot put a new fastener back in the same hole.
 The hole must be reamed out and plugged to get rid of the rot.
 Then a new hole must be drilled for the new fastener.

-Another variation on woodburning corrosion occurs in boats with wood hulls and metal interior structure.
+Another variation on this type of corrosion occurs in boats with wood hulls and metal interior structure.
 This used to be called composite construction, but today that term usually refers to fiberglass boats.
-Where the metal meets the wood, the metal will corrode.
-During yard periods when a boat is out of the water, a few planks should be pulled and the interior checked for this condition.
+The metal will corrode where the metal meets the wood.
+During yard periods when a boat is out of the water, a few planks should be pulled and the metal interior structure checked for this condition.
 If not, the framing and bulkheads can deteriorate until the hull fails.

 The message for boat builders is: build the boat right.
 Pick the right materials.
 Install them correctly.
 Install electrical systems correctly.
-Do not overprotect.
+Do not overprotect with too many anodes.
 Follow ABYC standards.
 If you are not sure consult an ABYC certified corrosion technician.

 References: There are thousands of resources available on the Internet.
 Here are a few.